pytorch/glow/docs/AOT.md

 It is possible to use the Glow library to produce bundles.
 On the CPU, the bundles are object files that can be linked with some executable.
-On other architectures the bundle may look completly different.
+On other architectures, the bundle may look completely different.

 This document demonstrates how to produce a bundle for the host CPU using the 'loader' tool.
 We use the flag `-emit-bundle` to specify the output directory.